Arrington, Kansas

 An old business building in Arrington, Kansas, by Kathy Alexander.

-But, over the years, the population declined, and the businesses closed.
-The post office shut its doors for the last time in May 1973.
+However, over the years, the population declined, and businesses closed.
+The post office closed for the last time in May 1973.

 Today, were it not for the sign indicating the town and the few scattered homes about, it would be difficult to know that a town had ever existed.
 However, street signs still designate the names of the dusty roads throughout the old town.
 It is located about 26 miles southwest of Atchison on Kansas Highway 116.